 - The demand for investment banking professionals is always booming.
 Investors and businesses love them as they execute the deals and help both parties connect with each other.

-- Investment banking professionals enjoy glamour, a great lifestyle and incredible reputation.
+- Investment banking professionals enjoy glamour, a great lifestyle, and an incredible reputation.

 - Investment banking professionals are one of the most sought after professions in the world.
 Many young students look up to this profession as an eye of the fish.

-- The major issue with investment banking profession is the work hours.
-Most of the investment bankers work 75 to 100 hours a week which is too much for a human being to bear.
+- The primary issue with the investment banking profession is work hours.
+Most of the investment bankers work 75 to 100 hours a week, which is too much for a human being to bear.
 Thus, even if they earn a lot, they don’t get the time to enjoy what they earn.

 - Investment banking is not about knowing only, but executing bigger, sometimes huge deals.
-Yes, there is huge bonus for the execution; but often the responsibility also lies on the investment bankers as they connect the businesses with the investors.
+Yes, there is a huge bonus for the execution; but often, the responsibility also lies on the investment bankers as they connect the businesses with the investors.

-Thus, it’s your call between investment banking vs equity research.
+- Thus, it’s your call between investment banking and equity research.
 Know the market.
-Moreover know yourself.
+Moreover, know yourself.
 Once you know both of these things, it would be easier to find a sweet spot where you can belong and thrive.
 Don’t choose any career just because you want more money or glittering glamour or better work-life balance.
 Choose something because you love it.
 And it would definitely be the right choice.